franpoz/Hot-Subdwarfs-Catalogues/README.md

 _Fig 2.
 Celestial distribution of hot subdwarfs observed by TESS primary mission (blue points), TESS extended mission in 2-min cadence (red points) and  TESS extended mission in 20-s candence (orange points)._

+The catalogues themselves can be found in the [TESS](https://github.com/franpoz/Hot-Subdwarfs-Catalogues/tree/main/TESS), Kepler(--), and K2(--) folders in this repository in excel format.